unvacs/Linuxhardning_practical/Bootloader-and-Partitions.md

 #### Rationale

+Password protection on the boot loader configuration ensures users with physical access cannot trivially alter important bootloader settings.

-You can set password for the bootloader for prevents users from entering single user mode, changing settings at boot time, access to the bootloader console, reset the root password, access to non-secure operating systems and the ability to disable SELinux.
+It also prevents users from entering single user mode, changing settings at boot time, access to the bootloader console, reset the root password, access to non-secure operating systems and the ability to disable SELinux.

 #### Solution